sedouard/mongodb-mva/module2_getting_started/README.md

 ## The MongoDB Interactive Shell

-MongoDB has an interactive shell which is very similar to the javascript interactive shell except it includes a mongosb api.
+MongoDB has an interactive shell which is very similar to the javascript interactive shell except it includes a mongodb api.
 Most commands are actually javascript however are slightly different than the Node.js javascript version we will work with in [module 3](../module3_language_drivers/README.md).
 To run the shell execute the following command from your mongodb installation **bin** folder:

 ```bash
 mongo